 Running a business solo is a tough gig, particularly during a global pandemic.

 In fact, there are more than 44 million self-employed individuals in the U.S., accounting for roughly 30% of the entire American workforce.
-And with the economy taking such a hard hit because of the coronavirus outbreak, it’s clear that these self-employed individuals need help just like any other business owner.
+And with the economy taking such a hard hit because of the coronavirus outbreak, it’s clear that these 1099 employees need help just like any other business owner.

 Financial relief for self-employed Americans is here in the form of the Paycheck Protection Program!
 Find everything you need to know and how to apply for a PPP loan as a self-employed worker, below.